 Our story begins in an amazing way.

 In 2005, author Valentine attended a special seminar in Pasadena, California.
-Many topics were presented at the seminar.
+Many topics were presented at this seminar.
 He had no idea they were going to show movie clips.
-Some blessed power seemed to have guided him, for he had this inner urge to take along his video camera.
+Some blessed power seemed to have guided him, for he had this inner urge for a few nights in a row before the seminar to take along his video camera.
 This was a first for him.
 Whatever seminar he had ever attended in his life before, this was the first time he brought his video camera with him.

 At this informative seminar held September 25, 2005, he listened to several speakers.
 Two dramatic videos were presented to the audience on a giant screen.